jpype-project/jpype/doc/userguide.rst

 Code completion
 ===============

-Python supports a number of different code completiong engines that are integrated in different Python IDEs.
+Python supports a number of different code completion engines that are integrated in different Python IDEs.
 JPype has been tested with both the IPython greedy completion engine and Jedi.
 Greedy has the disadvantage that is will execute code resulting potentially resulting in an undesirable